-All these methods have eligibility requirements and must be approved prior to enrollment in the course.
+For dual credit purposes, all these methods have eligibility requirements and must be approved prior to enrollment in the course.
 Please see the school counselor for more information.
 Depending on the student's grade level and the course, a state-mandated end-of-course assessment may be required for graduation.